PopMedNet-Team/popmednet/README.md

 Instructions for how to set up an instance of PopMedNet is located in the file: PopMedNet Build.docx

-The starter databases are too large to upload on Git.
-Please reach out to us at support@popmednet.org to get a copy.
+The starter databases are too large to upload on Git you can access it through google drive though: https://drive.google.com/file/d/0B8KNecUJscOJd2VnOWw5N2stcmc/view?usp=sharing

+Please reach out to us at support@popmednet.org to report any problems.